Njmcq/iCloud-Control/README.md

 1. Download the latest version of iCloud Control from the [GitHub releases page](https://github.com/Njmcq/iCloud-Control/releases/latest).
 2. Move iCloud Control from your Downloads to the Applications folder.
-3. Because iCloud Control doesn't have a valid signature as of yet, Gatekeeper flags the app as unknown. iCloud Control is not in any way malicious, and if you are concerned, you are more than welcome to review the source code in the repository.
-To bypass Gatekeeper, control-click or right-click on the app in the Applications folder, and select "Open".
+3. Because iCloud Control isn't notarised as of yet, Gatekeeper flags the app as unknown and potentially malicious. iCloud Control is not in any way malicious, and if you are concerned, you are more than welcome to review the source code in the repository.
+To bypass Gatekeeper, Control-click or right-click on the app in the Applications folder, and select "Open".
 This will bring up a similar alert, but you will be able to select "Open" to run the app.
+4. When iCloud Control first opens, you may be prompted to enable notifications.
+It is highly recommended to enable notifications as they deliver important alerts when using the **Publish public link** feature, and if an error occurs.
-4. iCloud Control will open with a window welcoming you!
+5. iCloud Control will open with a window welcoming you!
 As per the instructions in that window, you need to select Open System Settings (or System Preferences on older versions of macOS) to bring up the Extensions panel.
-5. In the panel, select "Added Extensions" and enable iCloud Control's Finder extension (you may have to scroll down if multiple other apps appear here).
+6. In the panel, select "Added Extensions" and enable iCloud Control's Finder extension (you may have to scroll down if multiple other apps appear here).
-6. Once you have done this, you can safely close System Settings/Preferences and the iCloud Control app.
+7. Once you have done this, you can safely close System Settings/Preferences and the iCloud Control app.
-7. Open a Finder window.
+8. Open a Finder window.
 In the Toolbar at the top, you may see the iCloud Control icon appear.
 If you don't, control- or right-click the Toolbar and select "Customise Toolbar".
 A new window will open with a selection of Toolbar extensions.
 Drag iCloud Control into the Toolbar (the other extensions will be bouncing around).
 Some may easily confuse the default Toolbar preset at the bottom of the window for the place to drag the extension, so ensure that it's the one which has bouncing icons.
-8. Select "Done".
+9. Select "Done".

 ## Usage

-The following options are provided through a toolbar item in the Finder.
+The following actions are provided through a toolbar item in the Finder:

 - **Remove selected item locally**: the selected item(s) will be removed from your device, while remaining in iCloud.
 - **Download selected item**: download previously removed files from iCloud.